-Full Dentures in Calgary
+Full Dentures Near You

 At Inglewood Family Dental, we offer denture solutions for patients with missing teeth!
-We are pleased to offer traditional, immediate, partial dentures, implant supported as well as denture relines.
+We are pleased to offer traditional, immediate, partial dentures, implant-supported as well as denture relines.
 If you have experienced complete tooth loss or have severely damaged teeth from gum disease or decay that need removal, full dentures are a way to restore replace your natural teeth and restore your smile.
 There are a variety of full dentures, with each dependent on your situation.
 Your dentist will work with you to determine whether full dentures are right for you.

 What Are Full Dentures?

-Full dentures are a removable appliance that fits into your mouth and along your gumline to replace all the missing teeth on your top or bottom gum line.
+Full dentures are a removable appliance that fits into your mouth and along your gum line to replace all the missing teeth on your top or bottom gum line.
 Full dentures are formed to fit your mouth naturally and fitted with artificial teeth to best represent your natural teeth.
 If you are only replacing the top or the bottom, the denture will be made to match the natural bite of your other teeth.
 The teeth in the denture are made from a hard resin, while the supporting parts are made out of a similar resin or a flexible polymer material.
 Dentures are held in place with natural suction or by an oral adhesive.

 What to Expect When Getting Full Dentures?